-Ryan Bills is senior commercialization manager of Idaho National Laboratory’s Technology Deployment Team supporting the Energy & Environment Science and Technology Directorate.
+Ryan Bills is the senior commercialization manager of Idaho National Laboratory’s Technology Deployment Team supporting the Energy & Environment Science and Technology Directorate.
 He manages the EES&T intellectual property portfolio, which includes technologies ranging from radiation decontamination and water treatment processes to battery materials and renewable energy technologies.
 He is responsible for working with inventors to determine commercial viability of new EES&T discoveries and for licensing the patents and copyrights that result.
 He also manages relationships with existing licensing partners and supports EES&T staff in developing proposals to use licensing royalty funds for technology maturation.
 Before joining INL, he spent more than 12 years in the semiconductor industry in various capacities, including process engineering, supplier quality, supply chain contracting, and capital equipment procurement.
-He holds a bachelor’s degree in chemical engineering from University of Idaho and an MBA from Idaho State University.
+He is a Certified Licensing Professional, holds a bachelor’s degree in chemical engineering from the University of Idaho and an MBA from Idaho State University.

 Jon Cook is a Senior Commercialization Manager within the Technology Deployment Department at Idaho National Laboratory.
 He is the lead commercialization manager for the National & Homeland Security (N&HS) research directorate.
 He executes marketing and licensing efforts and manages the N&HS intellectual property portfolio.
 Before joining INL, he worked for five years at the University of Wisconsin System technology transfer office as a licensing executive and program manager for University of Wisconsin System Applied Research Grant Program.
 He holds a bachelor’s degree in life science communication from the University of Wisconsin-Madison and is a Licensing Executives Society (LES) Certified Licensing Professional (CLP).